edgecase/vim-config/README.md

 ## indent\_object

-Indent object creates a "text object" that is relative to the current ident.
+Indent object creates a "text object" that is relative to the current indent.
 Text objects work inside of visual mode, and with `c` (change), `d` (delete) and `y` (yank).
 For instance, try going into a method in normal mode, and type `v ii`.
 Then repeat `ii`.